TheRecruitLab/issue-bot/README.md

 # About
-The purpose of this action is to be able to modify an issue's stat via a pull_request event from a github workflow
+The purpose of this action is to be able to modify an issue's status via a pull_request event from a github workflow

 # Project Setup